 At certain times of your life, you find yourself doing foolish things.
 Like vowing to make a new recipe every week for a year, or looking back at your family’s photo albums.
 You know that I’ve done the first one.
 The other day, I did the second.
 After being horrified by the way I looked as a child, an adolescent, and a post-adolescent, I was amused to see that, in my adult life, practically every third picture taken of me has involved cooking or food.
 Not that they aren’t horrifying too, but I think they say something fundamental about me.
-Here are some examples (crummy quality, most of them, but they’re digital photos of ancient conventional and Polaroid prints)..
+Here are some examples (crummy quality, many of them, which are digital photos of ancient conventional and Polaroid prints)..

 .